The Passion Narrative chronicling the death and supposed resurrection of Jesus is likely the

 They dated Event C in Nahal Ze ‘elim to between 5 and 50 AD and associated it with a

-33 AD earthquake listed in the catalogs (i.e. The Crucifixion Quake).
+33 AD earthquake listed in the catalogs (i.e. the Jerusalem Quake).
 They assigned a magnitude of 5.5 which is thought to be the minimum magnitude possible to create a

 seismite in the epicentral region.